 If you visit Japan at the end of October and beginning of November, you have the opportunity for something unique: a vacation with both Halloween and Christmas at Tokyo Disneyland & DisneySea.
 After years of wanting to do this ‘two-fer’ experience, we finally tested out the viability of such a trip last year.
 It was an exceptional experience, and thought we’d share an overview of how to do it.
-(We also have a Japan Prize Package giveaway at the bottom of the post!)

 The first thing to know is that you don’t have to take an extended trip to Japan to make this happen.
 You can do a week-long trip (although we’d recommend at least 10 days) to make this happen.
 You also don’t need to spend every day of that trip in the parks.
 You could do as few as 3-4 days in the parks.